hendecahedron/taraxacum/README.md

 # abl-ajr

-This library is a work in progress from my notes taken while learning Geometric Algebra.
+This library is an experimental work in progress from my notes taken while learning Geometric Algebra.
 At this stage it has the core GA functions in Euclidean metric:
 ```
   * geometric product
   • interior product